 - Provide advice on water quality and issues related to pollution management, river control, and ground and surface water resources.

-Agricultural Engineers with little to no experience tend to make between $47490 and $59810 while the more experienced ones make over $94510 per year.
+Agricultural Engineers with little to no experience tend to make between $46500 and $59940 while the more experienced ones can earn over $95110 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Agricultural Engineer is to move to a higher paying state like NC.
-Right now, the highest paying states for Agricultural Engineers are NC, CA, IA, WI and MD.
+One of the easiest ways to increase your salary as an Agricultural Engineer is to move to a higher paying state like IL.
+Right now, the highest paying states for Agricultural Engineers are IL, IA, OH, IN and PA.

-3 other factors that can increase your salary as An Agricultural Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Agricultural Engineer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Agricultural Engineers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Post-bachelor certificate.
+We asked other Agricultural Engineers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Post-Baccalaureate Certificate.

 Pros and Cons